thhdragon/ff5m/docs/SCREEN.md

 This will disable the stock screen and activate the Feather screen immediately. **Make sure to wait until the current print finishes before doing this! :)**

+> [!NOTE]
-**Note**: You must configure **Wi-Fi** before disabling the stock screen.
+> You must configure **Wi-Fi** before disabling the stock screen.
-After a reboot, the mod connects to a network automatically, but it uses the configuration created by the stock screen: `/etc/wpa_supplicant.conf`
+> After a reboot, the mod connects to a network automatically, but it uses the configuration created by the stock screen: `/etc/wpa_supplicant.conf`

+> [!WARNING]
-**Warning**: Ethernet networking has not been tested and may not work.
+> Ethernet networking has not been tested and may not work.

 **If you lose access** to the printer after disabling the screen, you can temporarily prevent the mod from booting using the [Dual Boot](/docs/DUAL_BOOT.md) option.
 Then you can edit `variables.cfg` file and disable `display_off` parameter manually: